Common questions, direct answers

 How can I improve tunnel performance?

-Use the --fast-fail-regexps (or -F) option to bypass the tunnel for domains that don't affect your tests, such as analytics, ads or third-party trackers:
+Use the --fast-fail-regexps (or -F) option to bypass the tunnel for domains that do not affect your tests, such as analytics, ads or third-party trackers:

 java -jar testingbot-tunnel.jar -F ".*google-analytics\.com.*,.*facebook\.com.*"